-Lior, who has Down Syndrome, has spent his entire life praying with utter abandon - prompting those around him to call him a “spiritual genius.”
-Lior’s mother passed away when he was six but her words and spirit hover over the film.
-As Lior approaches his Bar Mitzvah, the Jewish coming-of-age ceremony, different characters provide windows into a life spent “praying with Lior.”
-The movie poses difficult questions about defining disability and who really talks to God.
+Lior has Down Syndrome, and has spent his entire life praying with utter abandon.
+As Lior approaches Bar Mitzvah, the Jewish coming-of-age ceremony, different characters provides a window into life spent “praying with Lior.”
+The movie poses difficult questions such as what is “disability” and who really talks to God?

-SHOOTING BEAUTY tells the story of fashion photographer Courtney Bent whose career takes an unexpected turn when she discovers a hidden world of beauty at a center for people living with significant disabilities.
-Shot over the span of a decade, this film puts you in Courtney’s shoes as she overcomes her own unspoken prejudices and begins inventing cameras accessible to her new friends.
-Courtney’s efforts snowball into an award-winning photography program called “Picture This”—and become the backdrop for this eye-opening story about romance, loss and laughter that will change what you thought you knew about living with a disability—and without one.
+Fashion photographer Courtney Bent’s career takes an unexpected turn when she discovers a hidden world of beauty at a center for people living with significant disabilities.
+Shot over the span of a decade, the viewer watches as through Courtney’s eyes as she overcomes her own unspoken prejudices and begins inventing cameras accessible to her new friends.
+Courtney’s efforts snowball into an award-winning photography program called “Picture This”—and become the backdrop for this eye-opening story about romance, loss and laughter that will change what you thought you knew about living with a disability… and without one.

 Alex, an ex-convict on a road trip picks up Vivienne, an eccentric hitchhiker.
 A serious car accident kills Vivienne, prompting Alex to visit Vivienne’s mother.
 What he discovers is a woman with high-functioning autism.
 Convincing him to stay after the funeral, Alex learns about her uniqueness as he struggles to come to terms with his own grief.